Hacuub/IGME-330-Fall-2020/late-dropbox.md

 2) In the comments field - list the APIs you will use and give links.

-- ex.
-Mapbox, and I was given advance permission to create my own API - **rochester-area-stands.php** - that has information about ice cream stands.
-I will pull this data from Yelp, and from local web sites that had “10 best ice cream stands” lists and so on>
+- ex. *I will use the Mapbox API, and I was given advance permission to create my own API - **rochester-area-stands.php** - that has information about ice cream stands.
+I will pull this data from Yelp, and from local web sites that had “10 best ice cream stands” lists and so on*

 3) Create a mockup of a UI - you can use a tool, MS Paint, draw on napkin and take a photo - whatever.
 Attach a digital image (PNG or JPEG) or PDF of the mockup to the dropbox